sulibo/sulibo.github.io/_posts/2017-10-07-octopress-3-tutorial.markdown

      |___ page
      |___ post
 ```
-First, you will need to configure the setting for the websit.
+You will need to configure the setting for your website.
 The configuration file is **_config.yml** located in the root directory of the site.
 Below is an example of such file.
-In this file, you can add the informaiton of your site (title, url, social accouts, etc.).
-Edit the file as you desire.
+In this file, you can add the information of your site (title, url, social accouts, etc.).
 ```
 # Welcome to Jekyll!
 #